Simulation Quantization: An Application of Physical Versions of the Church-Turing Thesis: Physical Versions of the Church-Turing Thesis

 This is a broader version of the CT thesis not only because it asserts Turing machines can compute what {\it machines}, e.g., laptops, can compute, but because it asserts that TMs can ``model {\it all} computation'' \cite{8}.
 (Note, there is a ``strong CT thesis'' \cite{7} involving computational complexity.
 It states that a TM can perform any computation with at most polynomial slowdown.
 In this paper I am concerned with issues relating to simple computability.)

-Deutsch \cite{2} points out that although the original CT thesis is a ``quasi-mathema-tical conjecture \dots underlying this \dots hypothesis there is an implicit physical assertion.''
+Deutsch points out that although the original CT thesis is a ``quasi-mathematical conjecture \dots underlying this \dots hypothesis there is an implicit physical assertion''\cite{2}.
 Deutsch elevates this implicit physical assertion to an explicit physical principle:

 {\bf CT Principle}\quad Every finitely realizable physical system can be perfectly simulated by a universal model computing machine operating by finite means.